OrgFlow/docs/content/reference/commands/partials/host-options.md

   Tokens can be very useful when you want to vary the log file location and/or name based on things that vary, without having to specify a different value each time.
 This is most useful when specifying the log file path as a user setting or an environment variable, rather than directly as a command argument.

   The `{T}`/`{time}` token needs to be specified with a format string that controls how the date is formatted into the log file path.
 Any standard or custom .NET DateTime format string is supported.
-Date and time formatting is performed using the current system locale, and the local time according to the current system time zone configuration is used.
+Date and time formatting is performed using the current system locale.
 For more information, see:

   - [Standard date and time format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings)
   - [Custom date and time format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings)